NPB124/NPB124/README.md

 - 👋 Hi, I’m @NPB124
+- I'm interested in both feont end and bavk end development
 - 👀 I’m interested in C++ programming
-- 🌱 I’m currently learning to extend my knowledge of C++
+- 🌱 I’m currently learning to extend my knowledge of development and C++
-- 💞️ I’m looking to collaborate on any projects that require C++ knowledge
+- 💞️ I’m looking to collaborate on any projects that require web development or/and C++ knowledge
 - 📫 How to reach me ...

 <!---